menu

 Also of interest is that Owings has more people living here who work in computers and math than 95% of the places in the US.

-Owings is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Owings is a great place for families with children to consider.
+First of all, many other families with children live here, making Owings a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Owings has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Owings’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Owings is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Owings, however, the average commute to work is quite long.
-On average, people spend 31.86 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 32.54 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

-Owings is a somewhat ethnically-diverse town.
+Owings is a very ethnically-diverse town.
 The people who call Owings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owings residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Owings include German, English, Irish, Polish, and Italian.
+Important ancestries of people in Owings include German, Irish, English, Polish, and European.

 The most common language spoken in Owings is English.
 Other important languages spoken here include Italian and Polish.